Millions of BTS fans use these 2 apps to connect and shop. No tech startups needed

-Seoul’s Olympic Stadium was packed during pop band BTS’s three sold-out shows last October, but some fans bypassed long merch lines by preordering items via the e-commerce app Weply, which offers exclusive band-related products.
+Seoul’s Olympic Stadium was packed during pop band BTS’s three sold-out shows last October, but some fans bypassed long merch lines by preordering items via the e-commerce app Weverse Shop (formerly called Weply), which offers exclusive band-related products.
 Others checked wait times for food kiosks and posted messages to BTS members through the social networking app Weverse.
 These services weren’t built by tech startups, but by a subsidiary of Big Hit Entertainment, the Seoul-based music management and production company that represents BTS and other artists.
 Launched last June, the apps are part of Big Hit’s plan to build a “one-stop service within the music industry,” says co-CEO Lenzo Yoon, akin to the transactional “super apps” popular in parts of Asia.
-Weply now boasts 1.8 million users from 200 countries; Weverse has 1.4 million daily users.
+Weverse Shop now boasts 1.8 million users from 200 countries; Weverse has 1.4 million daily users.

 Read more about Fast Company’s Most Innovative Companies: